brandonvu12/Discover-Last-Weekly/README.md

 # Discover-Last-Weekly
-Provide a copy of last week's Discover Weekly so you never forget!
+Provide a copy of last week's Spotify Discover Weekly so you never forget!

 ## Setting up to project